This information is part of the Colgate University catalog, 2023-24.

 Laboratory Instructors Chanatry, Jue

 A major in chemistry or biochemistry is suitable for students who wish to prepare for careers in the chemical profession or in the related fields of life, health, or earth sciences.
-Many graduates go on to post-graduate programs in biochemistry, chemistry, chemical physics, pharmacology, medicine, dentistry, or veterinary medicine.
+Many graduates go on to advanced programs in biochemistry, chemistry, environmental sciences, chemical physics, pharmacology, medicine, dentistry, or veterinary medicine.
 Recent chemistry and biochemistry students have also pursued careers in law, business, teaching, and other fields.

 The Department of Educational Studies offers a teacher education program for majors in chemistry who are interested in pursuing a career in elementary or secondary school teaching.
 Please refer to Educational Studies.

 The Haskell Schiff Memorial Prize — given to the member of the first-year class who seems to show the most promise for a career in physical chemistry.

 The Edwin Foster Kingsbury Prizes — established as an annual award to those students whose performance and promise is judged by the department to be the most outstanding during the year of the award.

 The Lawrence Chemical Prizes — established in honor of G.O.
 Lawrence of Buenos Aires by Dr. Joseph Frank McGregory, professor of chemistry 1883–1929, and awarded to two students for excellence in chemistry.
 The Elmer R. Trumbull Endowment, established in 1985 through the generosity of Elmer R. Trumbull, Professor of Chemistry at Colgate University, supports the Lawrence Prize.